Europe Defense Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2030)

 By Armed Forces: Land-Centric Spending Remains Pre-eminent

-The Army accounted for a 42.67% share of the European defense market in 2024, reflecting a renewed focus on territorial defense.
+The Army accounted for a 42.67% share of the Europe defense market in 2024, reflecting a renewed focus on territorial defense.
 Spending flows to heavy armor programs, such as Italy’s EUR 20 billion (USD 23.59 billion) tank upgrade under the Leonardo–Rheinmetall venture.[2]Leonardo S.p.A., “Leonardo and Rheinmetall to Develop Main Battle Tank,” leonardo.com Eastern states are increasing their personnel levels, with Poland targeting 230,000 soldiers.
-Navy outlays grow fastest at 5.82% CAGR, supported by submarine modernization in Germany and the Netherlands.
+Navy outlays grow at the fastest rate, 5.82% CAGR, supported by submarine modernization in Germany and the Netherlands.
 Air Force budgets rise through integrated air-and-missile defense initiatives, such as the European Sky Shield and Patriot procurement.

 Ammunition and soldier-system demand translate into larger framework deals, typified by Rheinmetall’s record contract in February 2025.
 Naval priorities cover blue-water deterrence and Baltic security, illustrating how the European defense market responds to multiple threat axes.
 Inter-service interoperability is now mandatory, enabling quicker deployment of joint task forces across the continent.